Projects

 Paste this prompt into Claude Code

-The prompt only points Claude Code at the Orchard server URL — never any tokens.
+The prompt points Claude Code at the Orchard server URL and adds a CLAUDE.md rule — never any tokens.

 In Claude Desktop, go to Customize → Connectors, then click + → Add custom connector.